-Friars Walk is a major new shopping and leisure scheme that will revitalise Newport city centre offering more than 36,230 square metres of retail and leisure space including a department store, multiplex, shops, restaurants, car park and bus station.
+Friars Walk, a major shopping and leisure scheme in Newport city centre, opened in November 2015 with more than 36,230 square metres of retail and leisure space including a department store, cinema, shops, restaurants, car park and bus station.

-- Friars Walk will be designed to encourage shoppers to flow into Commercial Street and the other surrounding retail areas
+Friars Walk has been designed to encourage shoppers to flow into Commercial Street and the surrounding retail areas.

-- A new square will link Friars Walk to the riverfront, the arts quarter, the University of South Wales and the iconic footbridge
+A new square links Friars Walk to the riverfront, the University of South Wales and the iconic footbridge.

-- In December 2013, the council agreed to lend Queensberry Real Estate £90 million in a commercial deal to ensure the development could be delivered on time
+- December 2013 - council agrees to lend Queensberry Real Estate £90 million in a commercial deal to ensure the development could be delivered on time

 - 2014 - demolition of John Frost Square begins